Talk Up project

 The Talk Up Project is about empowering Aboriginal and Torres Strait Islander people with disability to know and understand their legal rights, through the creation and delivery of educational resources and workshops.

 Legal rights include areas such as:

-- Police & criminal justice system
+- Police and the criminal justice system

 With the expertise and experience of these organisations in First Nations disability and disability law, respectively, the project will be developing resources that fill identified gaps and are needed by community.

-Community consultation & stakeholder engagement
+Community consultation and stakeholder engagement

 All aspects of this project are guided by genuine community consultation and stakeholder engagement.
 The project team – which includes the PWDA Project Manager, ACDL Solicitor and FPDN Cultural Liaison – are travelling to selected locations across NSDW to speak directly with community members and listen to their stories and needs.

 The Project Advisory Group also provides input and guidance on the direction of the Project.
 This group is made up of Aboriginal and Torres Strait Islander people with a disability.